Hunt continues for armed thieves who held up Brinks truck, got away with large amount of cash | NewsChannel 3-12

 Click here for updates on this story

-MOBILE, Alabama (WALA) — Two thieves are still on the run after ambushing a Brinks security truck driver, holding him at gunpoint and raiding his armored vehicle just before 7:30 a.m. on Tuesday.
+MOBILE, AL (WALA) — Two thieves are still on the run after ambushing a Brinks security truck driver, holding him at gunpoint, and raiding his armored vehicle just before 7:30 a.m. on Tuesday.

 Mobile police say he was parked at a pump at the Chevron gas station on Higgins and Tufts Rd when the armed men approached the driver.